yonasayfu/MyLaravelBoilerPlate/Qoder.md

 - Testing practices
 - Git workflow and version control

+## 🚀 Laravel Boost and MCP Integration Guidelines

+### For Each New Module Implementation

+1. **Run Laravel Boost Analysis**
+   - After implementing each major component, run Laravel Boost to analyze the code:
+     ```bash
+     php artisan boost:mcp
+     ```
+   - Use the MCP tools to check architecture compliance and get suggestions

+2. **MCP Tool Usage**
+   - Use the following built-in Laravel Boost tools:
+     - Database schema analysis
+     - Laravel documentation search
+     - Code execution with Tinker
+   - Use your custom MCP tools:
+     - `analyze_boilerplate_architecture` - Check Clean Architecture compliance
+     - `list_boilerplate_models` - List all Eloquent models
+     - `check_database_tables` - Inspect database schema
+     - `get_boilerplate_statistics` - Get project statistics

+3. **AI Assistant Integration**
+   - Connect your AI assistant (Claude, Cursor, etc.) to the MCP server at `http://localhost:8090`
+   - Ask questions like:
+     - "What models are in this boilerplate?"
+     - "Analyze the architecture compliance"
+     - "Show me the database schema"
+     - "What Laravel version is this using?"

+4. **Performance Monitoring**
+   - After implementing performance-critical components, use MCP tools to analyze:
+     - Database query performance
+     - Memory usage
+     - Caching effectiveness
+     - Architecture compliance score

+5. **Documentation Updates**
+   - Update tracking documents after running MCP analysis
+   - Record any suggestions or improvements identified by MCP tools
+   - Document how the new module integrates with existing MCP tools

 This template ensures a consistent, learning-focused approach to each module or feature implementation.

 Generate in this exact order: